Dynamics on invariant tori emerging through forced symmetry breaking in phase oscillator networks: Symmetry breaking in coupled phase oscillator networks

 {\mathbb{Z}} {\mathbf{T}}

-The dynamics~\eqref{eq:osc} of $m=3$ populations of $n=2$ oscillators define a dynamical system on $\T^{mn}=\T^6$ that is equivariant with respect to the continuous~$\T^m=\T^3$ symmetry~\eqref{eq:Aaction}.
-Write $\Z_m := \Z/m\Z$ for the cyclic group of $m$~elements and~$S_n$ for the group of permutations of~$n$ elements.
-In addition to the continuous symmetries, the system has two discrete symmetries: The dynamical equations~\eqref{eq:osc} are equivariant with respect to an action of~$\Z_m$ that acts by permuting the population index~$\sigma$ and~$(S_n)^m$ that acts by permuting the indices~$k$ within populations.
+Because of the phase-shift symmetry, we may assume $\omega=-1$ without loss of generality\footnote{While this value is different from the more common choice of $\omega=0$, it is convenient for plotting as synchronized solutions appear stationary.}.
+In addition to the continuous symmetries, the system also admits discrete symmetries: Write $\Z_m := \Z/m\Z$ for the cyclic group of $m$~elements.
+The dynamical equations~\eqref{eq:Dynamics3x2} are equivariant with respect to an action of~$\Z_3$ that acts by permuting the population index~$\sigma$ and~$(\Z_2)^3$ that acts by permuting the indices~$k$ within populations.

-While the continuous symmetries imply that the tori $\SSD$, $\SDD$, $\DSS$, $\DSD$, $\SDS$, $\DDS$ are relative equilibria of~\eqref{eq:osc}, the $\Z_3$-symmetry allows to restrict attention to two of them: $\DSS, \SDS$ are the images of~$\SSD$ under the~$\Z_3$ action and, similarly, there are two symmetric copies of~$\SDD$.
-Thus, to understand the dynamics on these tori it is sufficient to consider~$\SDD, \SSD$.
-Both $\SDD, \SSD$ are copies of~$\T^3$ embedded into~$\T^6$, respectively, through